Systems-Theory-in-Systems-Biology/EPI/README.md

 ## Documentation

-The full documentation to this software, including a detailed tutorial on how to use EPI, can be found under [Documentation](https://Systems-Theory-in-Systems-Biology.github.io/EPI/).
+The full documentation to this software, including a detailed tutorial on how to use EPI and the api documentation, can be found under [Documentation](https://Systems-Theory-in-Systems-Biology.github.io/EPI/).